asual/summer/README.md

-# Summer - An HTML5 Presentation Layer Library for Java
+# Summer - The HTML5 Library for Java

-Summer is an HTML5 presentation layer library for modern Java applications.
-It enforces a set of best practices that will let you produce neat applications with great look and feel.
-Summer streamlines the development process while preserving the complete control over the application.
-It's designed for modularity and extensibility.
+Summer is the next generation presentation layer library for Spring MVC.
+It provides the world's best HTML5 template engine and takes advantage of many Spring 3 features like content negotiation, REST support, resource handling and various others.
+In addition out of the box it supports a number of Java EE 6 specifications like Servlet 3.0, JPA 2, JSR 303 and EL 2.2.

+Summer enables the creation of true web modules that package every required static resource.
+It also makes AJAX really simple by providing partial page rendering capabilities.
+Support for HTML5 WebSockets is available through the popular Atmosphere framework.

-## Start a Project
+## Quickstart

 You can create and run a blank Summer project by using the following commands:

     mvn archetype:generate -DarchetypeCatalog=http://www.asual.com/maven/content/groups/public/archetype-catalog.xml
-    cd sample
     mvn eclipse:eclipse -DdownloadSources=true
     mvn jetty:run

-## Add the dependencies manually
+## Download artifacts manually

 In order to use Summer you need the following records to your Maven 2 POM file: